18mr/action/ab1726-callscript/index.md

 <div class="featurebox">
 <ul class="script">
 <li> I’m calling to ask (Senator's name) to pass AB 1726.</li>
-<li> AB 1726 would disaggregate health and educational data to ensure that all AAPI communities receive the support and services they need to thrive.
-The model minority myth would have us believe that AAPIs are all rich and highly educated -- erasing the challenges marginalized AAPI communities experience.</li>
+<li> AB 1726 would disaggregate health data to ensure that all AAPI communities receive the support and services they need to thrive.
+The model minority myth erases the challenges marginalized AAPI communities experience.</li>
-<li>AB 1726 would finally show the economic, health, and educational disparities within our communities.</li>
+<li>AB 1726 would finally show the health disparities within our communities.</li>
 <li> I strongly urge (Senator's name) to pass AB 1726.
 Thank you.</li></ul></div>

 ## When you're done...